 Cozumel is a land of magic.
 From the birds, to the crystalline waters, to the soft sea breezes, to the rich Mayan culture, the island sparks the imagination.
 In keeping with that, the residency’s focus is on creativity and the multitudinous aspects of place.
 Generative workshops and lectures explore immersion in place, people, and things; additionally, participants explore notions of translation and its many meanings (language translation, expectation translation, oral history translation, interpersonal encounters in a foreign land translation, revision as translation).

 MFA in Writing for Children & Young Adults

 Oxford and Bath Spa, UK

-Students seeking an international experience may attend the program’s summer residency in England.
+Students and alumnx seeking an international experience may attend the program’s summer residency in England.
 Based in Oxford, the Oxford/Bath Spa residency shares many of the same features as the Vermont residency, including lectures by VCFA faculty and graduating students, craft-focused workshops, and student readings.
 In addition, Oxford/Bath students from VCFA spend two days on the campus of Bath Spa University participating in shared lectures and readings with BSU’s MA in Writing for Young People program.